anonymousmoe/whonix_builder/README.md

 # whonix_builder
 Utilizes a debian:bookworm Docker Container that automatically verifies and builds Whonix images, incorporating the official derivative-maker build script, while including environment variables to customize every available build option and log files of the entire build process.
+Additionally, dnscrypt-proxy and the ability to use onion sources with torified apt-cacher-ng offer maximum privacy.

 ## Usage